SureshChaganti/CassandraJavaExamples/README.md

 * Use cqlsh to verify the data was loaded

+* Run the java program to page through the data
+`java -jar CassandraJavaExamples-0.1-jar-with-dependencies.jar view node0`

+* Run the java mapping example to view information about a movie `java -jar CassandraJavaExamples-0.1-jar-with-dependencies.jar map 1193 node0`

 * Connect DevCenter to cluster

 #Making the Movie Lens data searchable with Solr